nimishavarma27/f1_performance_analysis/README.md

 ### Phase 3 — Comparison experience and dashboard polish

-- Add a visible two-driver fastest-lap comparison control and panel.
+- Add a visible two or more -driver fastest-lap comparison control and panel.
 - Add the distance-based delta-time chart, including who gains/loses time through each part of the lap.
 - Group related dashboard outputs into tabs or expanders to make large multi-driver pages easier to scan.
 - Extend the theme system with additional team and accessibility palettes as the dashboard grows.